The Character of Yaakov

 “What is this you have done to me?
 Was it not for Rachel that I served you?
 Why then have you deceived me?”Gen. 29:25

 “It is not done in our place to give the younger before the firstborn.”Gen. 29:26

 It’s hard not to see this as precise measure-for-measure retribution.
 The younger Jacob pretended to be the older Esau.
 Now the elder Leah has been disguised as the younger Rachel.
-A fundamental principle of biblical morality is at work here: As you do, so shall you be done to.
+A fundamental principle of biblical morality is at work here: As you do, so shall be done to you.

 It is an offer that speaks simultaneously to Laban’s greed and his ignorance.
 He seems to be getting Jacob’s labour for almost nothing.
 He is demanding no wages.
 And the chance of unspotted animals giving birth to spotted offspring seems remote.